CSharp-Pills-15mg/Life-after-await/README.md

 ## Description

-Let's have, for example, a call to an asynchronous method that we await.
-To do so, our main method must also be asynchronous:
+Let's consider, for example, a call to an asynchronous method that we await.
+To do so, our caller method must also be asynchronous:

 ```csharp
 private async Task DoSomething()